DeepuBhasin/Web-Developer-Notes/20 Javascript/01-Core-Javascript/_Documentation_JS.md

 ---
 ## The Scope Chain

-* **Scope :** where a varaiable is available in your code. and if it's truly the same variable or a new copy
+* **Scope :** where a variable is available in your code. and if it's truly the same variable or a new copy

 ```javascript
 // function 'b' is sit lexically sits on top of global environment, in the other words it's not inside function 'a', it is sitting at the global level